-NEW: Online production tracking is now available for your article through Wiley-Blackwell's Author Services
+Online production tracking is now available for your article through Wiley-Blackwell's Author Services

 Author Services enables authors to track their article -- once it has been accepted -- through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
 The author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Please ensure that a complete e-mail address is provided when submitting the manuscript.
 Visit http://olaboutwiley.com/WileyCDA/Section/id-404516.html for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.

 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services; where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.

 If the OnlineOpen option is not selected the corresponding author will be presented with the nonexclusive license agreement to sign.
 The terms and conditions of the nonexclusive license agreement can be previewed below:

 Terms and Conditions.
 Please do not complete this PDF until you are prompted to login into Author Services as described above.